gr-blog/gregros.dev/posts/web/03/but-what-is-a-dom-node.post.md

 The classic example is `appendChild`.
 This method accepts a DOM node and inserts it as the child of another node.
 If you pass the method just a regular old object, it errors instead.

-Here is some code to illustrate this:
+Here's some code to illustrate this:

 ```js
 // Create an element